Dec 31, 2013

 Short-grain rice is oval or round in shape.
 It has the most starch of all the rice which makes it sticky and easily molded, making it ideal for dishes such as sushi.

-Milled rice (white, parboiled or pre-cooked) will keep almost indefinitely in a cool, dry, dark place in a sealed package.
+Milled rice (white, parboiled or pre-cooked) will keep almost indefinitely in a cool, dry, dark shutterstock_94919770place in a sealed package.
 Once opened, rice should be stored in a tightly-closed container to keep out moisture and other contaminants.

 Brown rice may become rancid if improperly stored.
 Keep for up to 1 month in a cool place.
 For longer storage, refrigerate or store in the freezer.